leohhhn/gnoland_zero_to_hero/tutorial.md

 Upon deployment, a developer must(?) provide a path to place their Realm instance at.
 This provides a quick and easy way to access the state of Realms.

+Let's get started with code.
+We will be building a simple app that will allow users to sign up for a whitelist before a certain deadline.